kdgosik/NotebookToSite/README.md

 ## Future Work

-This is the first interation of this package.
+This is the first iteration of this package.
 Pull requests and suggestions are welcome.
 I will update this with new ideas as they come to me.
 Let me know if you have anything you would like added to this to make it more robust.